chrplr/gohello/README.md

 - The name of this file does not matter!
 It could as well be named `main.go`, or `mylib.go`.
 What matter is the first line of the file that specifies the package.
 You can split your source code into several files that all start with the same package line):

-## Link to github.com
+### Link it github.com

+This step is only if you want to publish your code on github so that users can download it using `go get github.com/chrplr/gohello`.
+It you just want to keep it on your local filesystem, you can skip to the next section.

-Here, I assume that you have an account on <http://github.com>.
+Here, I assume that you have an account on <http://github.com>, otherwise you will need to register on it (or an equivalent site handling git repositories).

 Firstly, create a new _empty_ repository `gohello` on <http://github.com>, that is, do not add a `README` nor a `LICENCE` file.